kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 34a.
 What to do when customer has allergic reaction 34b.
 Call 911 right away and inform your manager.
 Don't get in the way if customer has a way to treat their reaction.

+35a.
+When is a foodborne illness considered an outbreak 35b.
+When at least 2 people experience the same symptoms after eating the same food.

+36a.
+Which food usually contains E. coli
+36b.
+E. coli can be found in the intestines of cattle.
+The pathogen come into contact with the rest of the meat when the cow is slaughtered.

+37a.
+Which type of pathogen is usually not destroyed during cooking 37b.
+Some viruses cannot be killed with high temperatures.
+They must be prevented through good personal hygiene.